-At Fitzroy Primary School our positive school culture is predicated on continually improving as a learning community, with the implementation of positive behavior support and engagement strategies that enable improved student learning outcomes.
+At Fitzroy Primary School our positive school culture is predicated on continually improving as a learning community, with the implementation of positive behaviour support and engagement strategies that enable improved student learning outcomes and enhance student health and wellbeing.

 Opportunities that contribute to the school and effectively engage students in their learning include: